Blythe in Riverside County, California — The American West (Pacific Coastal)

 Erected 1993 by 390th Bomb Group Veterans Association Billy Holcomb Chapter No. 1069, E Clampus Vitus & Riverside County Board of Supervisors.
 (Marker Number 73.)

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Desert Strike (approx. 8.6 miles away); Wiley Well (approx. 10.8 miles away); Ehrenberg Cemetery (approx. 10.8 miles away in Arizona); Pioneer Cemetery (approx. 10.9 miles away in Arizona); Camp Gaston (approx. 12.8 miles away); Taylor's Ferry (was approx. 13.4 miles away but has been reported missing. ); Blythe Intake (approx. 13.9 miles away); Palo Verde Irrigation District Diversion Dam (approx. 14.1 miles away).
+Desert Strike (approx. 8.6 miles away); Wiley Well (approx. 10.8 miles away); Ehrenberg Cemetery (approx. 10.8 miles away in Arizona); Pioneer Cemetery (approx. 10.9 miles away in Arizona); Camp Gaston (approx. 12˝ miles away); Taylor's Ferry (approx. 12˝ miles away); Blythe Intake (approx. 13.9 miles away); Palo Verde Irrigation District Diversion Dam (approx. 14.1 miles away).
 Touch for a list and map of all markers in Blythe.

 Also see . . .
 390th Memorial Museum.
 The 390th Memorial Museum in Tucson, Arizona is a tribute to the airmen of the 390th Bombardment Group who served in World War II.
 The museum houses the courageous stories of the men who flew the B-17 bombers over Europe.
 (Submitted on December 20, 2011, by Michael Kindig of Long Beach, California.)

 Credits.
 This page was last revised on August 9, 2016.
-This page originally submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 942 times since then and 15 times this year.
+It was originally submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
+This page has been viewed 1,027 times since then and 42 times this year.
 Last updated on November 3, 2014, by Michael Kindig of Long Beach, California.
 Photos: 1. submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
 2, 3, 4, 5. submitted on December 25, 2011, by Michael Kindig of Long Beach, California.
 6. submitted on August 8, 2016, by Michael Kindig of Long Beach, California. • Bill Pfingsten was the editor who published this page.